rails/rails/guides/source/layouts_and_rendering.md

 After reading this guide, you will know:

-* Use the various rendering methods built into Rails.
+* How to use the various rendering methods built into Rails.
-* Create layouts with multiple content sections.
+* How to create layouts with multiple content sections.
-* Use partials to DRY up your views.
+* How to use partials to DRY up your views.
-* Use nested layouts (sub-templates).
+* How to use nested layouts (sub-templates).

 --------------------------------------------------------------------------------